aimms/documentation/webui/index.rst

 WebUI
 *****

 This manual is meant for app developers who want to build a Web-based User Interface (in short, WebUI) for their AIMMS applications.
-For the end users of such AIMMS WebUI apps a dedicated `WebUI - End-User <../webui-user/index.html>`_ manual is available.

 .. toctree::
    :maxdepth: 3